radiantlogic-v8/documentation-ia-selfmanaged/home-pages/index.md

 # Welcome to Identity Analytics local docker-compose installation Guide

+> [!warning] Docker compose installation is no longer supported for new clients.
+> Please refer to the self-managed installation procedure for more information.

 In order to simplify the installation of Identity Analytics in different environments a new installation method using docker-compose for the solution has been implemented and is available.

 The following pages will provide you with the necessary information to build and run the updated deliverable.